MaxJungmann/Branch-and-Bound/README.md

-# Branch-and-Bound algorithm for solving integer linear programs
+# Branch-and-Bound algorithm for solving integer programs

-To deepen my knowledge about Integer Programming I implemented a branch-and-bound algorithm in Python.
-A branch-and-bound algorithm is the standard approach to solve general integer linear programs (IP).
+To deepen my understanding about Integer Programming I implemented a branch-and-bound algorithm in Python.
+A branch-and-bound algorithm is the standard approach to solve general integer (linear) programs (IPs).
-An integer linear program is a discrete optimization problem of the form
+An integer program is a discrete optimization problem of the form

 $$\begin{equation} \tag{IP}
     \begin{aligned}